Table of Contents

 Sure, they might mess up the visual Feng Shui of your desk, but do they actually get in your way…or do you just “feel” they do?

-If you’re a total neat freak, then you’ll opt for wireless.
+If you’re a total neat freak, then you’ll opt for no wires.

 If you’re not then those cables might be kinda ugly, but how big of a deal is that in a home office?